imbeshat/JavaScript-DOM-Assignment/DOM-Assignment-1,2,3/SOLUTION.md

 });
 ```

-### Task 2 : Add a new accordian to the end of the list and change the color again
+### Task 2 : Add a new accordian named "Skills" to the end of the list and change the color again

 ```
 let parentAcc = document.querySelector(".accordian-wrapper");